 - How can you be sure that you are keeping users happy and giving them rich online, tablet, and mobile experiences—the kinds that turn stumblers into returning loyal customers?

 I know, it's confusing.
 I'm here to help you figure out what you want.

 But honestly I have to tell you, I am not right for everyone!
 My doctorate is a rare degree concentrating on interactive learning and human emotion response to design.
 In my consultancy I work for a few select clients every year, and for those select few, I do an extraordinary job—I only work for clients that I want to work for and for those who want to work with me.
 Is that you?
-Drop me a note at firstname.lastname@example.org or give me a call at (651) 278-8181 [eastern standard time] to get our conversation started.
+Drop me an old fashioned email at email@example.com.
+Let's get this conversation started.